 Celebrated winemakers and negociants produce quality vintages with a price tag unparalleled for the same level of quality in the rest of Burgundy.
 In addition, this region has a long history of independent thought and a collective passion for agricultural sustainability.

 Although outlawed by the Dukes of Burgundy for a hundred years, Gamay Noir stubbornly remained the varietal of choice.
-Grown over a graphite-influenced geological landscape, this hearty grape prevailed over conditions unsuited for the more delicate Pinot Noir varietal favored in the rest of the region.
+Grown in soils of weathered schist, this hearty grape thrived in conditions unsuited for the more delicate Pinot Noir, favored in the rest of the region.

-This thriving grape has become the overwhelming choice, with only Chardonnay being produced otherwise and in tiny quantities.
-So Gamay found a home to produce stronger vines that contrived quality and cultivated unique expressions amongst each appellation.
+This thriving grape has become the overwhelming choice, with only Chardonnay (Beaujolais blanc) being produced otherwise and in tiny quantities.
+So Gamay found a home to produce more vigorous vines that contrived quality and cultivated unique expressions amongst each appellation.

 Although administratively and politically a part of Burgundy, Beaujolais has a decidedly different approach to wine and is generally set apart from the rest of the district.
-Beaujolais is a compelling domain that simultaneously identifies itself as an independent entity while also recognizing its Burgundian designation’s economic importance.
+It is a compelling domain that simultaneously identifies itself as an independent entity while recognizing its Burgundian designation’s economic importance.

-The panoramic vineyards along the Saone River have cultivated grapes since the days of ancient Rome.
-Still, arguably the beginning of modern winemaking in Beaujolais began in 1395 when Duke of Burgundy Phillippe the Bold outlawed Gamay Noir.
+The scenic vineyards along the Saone River have cultivated grapes since the days of ancient Rome.
+Still, arguably the beginning of modern winemaking here began in 1395 when Duke of Burgundy Phillippe the Bold outlawed Gamay Noir.

-At that time, the French upper class believed that Pinot Noir was the superior varietal and that the region’s reputation was put at risk by allowing them more prolific Gamay to grow in the region.
+At that time, the French upper class believed that Pinot Noir was the superior varietal.
+The region’s reputation was put at risk by allowing the more prolific Gamay to grow in the area.
 As a result, the regulation remained unenforced in the more distant and independent Beaujolais, where farmers propagated the varietal.

-The semi-continental climate with Mediterranean influences and granite prolific soil proved the winning combination for Gamay wine with supple fruit, refreshing acidity, and excellent structure.
+The semi-continental climate with Mediterranean influences and granitic soils proved the winning combination for Gamay wine with supple fruit, refreshing acidity, and excellent structure.
 By the 15th Century, Gamay was once again legally permitted to cultivate.

 Most of the wine was consumed locally until the 19th Century, when railroads allowed Beaujolais’s popularity to spread.

-It was during this time that the concept of Nouveau and the celebration it entailed came into play.
+During this time, the concept of Nouveau wines and the celebration it entailed came into play.
 These quick fermenting wines took a mere two months from harvest to bottle.
 The release turned from a national celebration into a worldwide frenzy under master businessman Georges Duboeuf.

 End of an Era

 Unfortunately, by the mid-1980s, the craze had faded.
 By the early 1990s, France was left with over 1.1 million cases of unwanted Nouveau to discard.
-In addition, it became difficult to sell any bottle of Beaujolais as the public associated the region with inexpensive, deficient wine that lacked the ability to age.
+In addition, it became difficult to sell any bottle of Beaujolais as the public associated the region with inexpensive, deficient wine that could not age.

-With the sharp decline in demand, illegal chaptalization, and doctored wine scandals, Beaujolais’s plummeting prices left many vineyards in or near bankruptcy.
-However, with standout vintages such as ’05, 12’ and 14’ meaningful, Beaujolais is once again beginning to resurface.
+With the sharp decline in demand, illegal chaptalization, and doctored wine scandals, the region’s plummeting prices left many vineyards bankrupt.
+However, with standout vintages such as ’05, 12′, and 14′ meaningful, the wines are once again beginning to resurface.
+Classifications

-By law, Beaujolais is divided into three categories of quality, Beaujolais, Beaujolais-Villages and Beaujolais Cru.
+By law, the wines of Beaujolais is divided into three categories of quality, Beaujolais, Beaujolais-Villages Wine and Beaujolais Cru.
 The entire region has approximately 42,000 acres (17,000 hectares) under vine.
 To the west is the Monts de Beaujolais, and the Saone River valley borders the east.

 Ten Crus of Beaujolais

-The ten crus of Beaujolais produce serious Gamay with gentle tannins, juicy and expressive fruit with a light to medium body that at times shows an intense minerality and charming notes of spice.
-Investors, new talent, and reinvigorated winemakers are beginning to remind the world what Beaujolais is capable of.
+The ten crus produce serious Gamay with gentle tannins, juicy and expressive fruit with a light to medium body that at times shows an intense minerality and charming notes of spice.
+Investors, new talent, and reinvigorated winemakers are beginning to remind the world what the region is capable of.

 The climate is continental with slight Mediterranean influences from the south.
 The summers are hot and dry, and the winters are cold.
-However, one region is geographically dividing from north to south.
+However, one region is geographically divided from north to south.

 The northern (Haut) region contains desirable granite soils that house all of the Beaujolais Cru.
 The southern (Bas) region is flat and composed primarily of clay and sedimentary rock.
 The most basic versions (including Nouveau) are grown here.

-In other regions of France, ‘cru’ indicates a particular vineyard, but in Beaujolais, ‘cru’ refers to the ten distinguished villages providing first-rate wines, all located on granite hills in the northern (Haut) region.
+In other regions of France, ‘cru’ indicates a particular vineyard, but here, ‘cru’ refers to the ten distinguished villages providing first-rate wines, all located on granite hills in the northern (Haut) region.
 The steep granite-based soils produce denser, richer, and more expressive Gamay with the ability to age.

 Cote de Brouilly

-The vineyards of Cote de Brouilly cover the slopes of the ancient dormant Mont Brouilly volcano located in the heart of Beaujolais and are surrounded by the much larger Brouilly appellation.
+The vineyards of Cote de Brouilly cover the slopes of the ancient dormant Mont Brouilly volcano located in the heart of the Beaujolais region and are surrounded by the much larger Brouilly appellation.